bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 Before we can create anything, we first have to install the necessary command line tools.
 Namely: [Solana](https://docs.solana.com/cli/install-solana-cli-tools) and the [SPL-Token Library](https://spl.solana.com/token#command-line-utility).
 I've linked to guides on how to install them which include installing their necessary dependencies such as Rust.

-You'll also need to setup a [command line wallet](https://docs.solana.com/wallet-guide/cli) and fund it with SOL in order to pay for the creation of your token.
+You'll also need to set up a [command line wallet](https://docs.solana.com/wallet-guide/cli) and fund it with SOL in order to pay for the creation of your token.
 For the purposes of this demonstration, I used a simple [file system wallet](https://docs.solana.com/wallet-guide/file-system-wallet).
-Make sure you properly back up your recovery phrase.
+Make sure you properly backup your recovery phrase.

 > 🚨 WARNING: This tutorial covers using real funds on mainnet.
 Do not fund your wallet with more SOL than you are willing to lose.